-Thereafter, the second Republican Constitution (1978) continued to vest the powers of appointment, transfer, dismissal and disciplinary control of public officers in the Cabinet of Ministers.
-However, there was provision for the Cabinet of Ministers to delegate from time to time, its powers of appointment, transfer, dismissal and disciplinary control of public officers other than Heads of Departments, to the Public Service Commission.
-Thus, the 1978 Constitution at its inception, re-established the Public Service Commission as a body exercising authority delegated to it by the Cabinet of Ministers.
+Thereafter, the second Republican Constitution (1978) continued to vest the appointment, transfer, dismissal and disciplinary control of public officers in the Cabinet of Ministers.
+However, there was provision for the Cabinet of Ministers to delegate from time to time, its powers of appointment, transfer, dismissal and disciplinary control of other public officers to the Public Service Commission thus reestablishing the Public Service Commission as a body which exercised authority delegated to it by the Cabinet of Ministers.

-Article 55 of the 1978 Constitution in its original form was as follows;
+Article 55 of the Constitution (1978) in its original form was as follows;